 The SET WORD set command determines what sequence of characters THE considers a word to be.

-This is used in command such as $\underline{SOS\ DELWORD}$, $\underline{SOS\ TABWORDF}$ and $\underline{MARK}\ WORD$ to specify the boundaries of the word.
+This is used in command such as SOS DELWORD, SOS TABWORDF and MARK WORD to specify the boundaries of the word.

-The default setting for SET WORD is NONBlank.
-THE treats all sequences of characters seperated by a blank (ASCII 32) as words.
+The default setting for SET WORD is NONBlank .
+THE treats all sequences of characters separated by a blank (ASCII 32) as words.